Recipe naming best practices¶

 - Naming pattern:

-is the ID of a taxonomy vocabulary. - Usage: provides a taxonomy vocabulary.
+[id]_taxonomywhere[id]is the ID of a taxonomy vocabulary. - Usage: provides a taxonomy vocabulary.
 May also provide a field storage for an entity reference field referencing taxonomy terms for use with the vocabulary.

 - Example: a

-recipe that provides atags
+tags_taxonomyrecipe that provides atagsvocabulary.

 - Naming pattern: